ankane/distribute_reads/README.md

 end
 ```

-Use primary when replica lag is too high - *PostgreSQL only* [master]
+Use primary when replica lag is too high [master]

 ```ruby
 distribute_reads(max_lag: 3, lag_failover: true) do